Foksu/towel/README.md

 ___

-Towel for 42 School Silicon Valley
+Towel for 42 Hive Helsinki